VICTORIA-OKESIPE/Serving-Customers-Through-Chat-and-Text/README.md

 ---
 Kinds of Questions
-- Open-ended Questions
+- Open-ended Questions: To get a broad idea of what the customers need is, and possible solutions.
-- Probing Questions
+- Probing Questions: To Get more specific answer that could help give a better solution.
-- Close-ended Questions
+- Close-ended Questions: Th confirm customer's need.